Mixed Reality and Pervasive Computing Research Laboratory

 Pioneering technologies that shape the future

-Ubiquitous computing, IoT applications, and smart systems for everyday life.
+Ubiquitous computing, IoT, indoor localization and smart systems for smart cities and healthcare.

 Learn more about our lab and research activities